sihanchen01/cp3403/README.md

 > data: [Cardiovascular Diseases Risk Prediction Dataset](https://www.kaggle.com/datasets/alphiree/cardiovascular-diseases-risk-prediction-dataset?resource=download)

 ## Notes
+### Suggestions from Eric
+- Also consider use clustering with few prominent attributes, to find a cluster that is highly correlated to `heart_disease`.
+- Focus on `recall`, even overall `accuracy` drops a bit.
+- [weka.classifers.meta.CostSensitiveClassifier](https://www.youtube.com/watch?v=V9PNyx5-kxM): "While it can serve as an additional method, it should not be the sole approach (not covered in course material)"

 ### Data mining process model (lecture 1.3)
 - PDCA (plan, do, check, action)
 - CRISP-DM (cross industry standard protocol for data mining)